a3-audio/a3-examples/README.md

 Copy & Paste the OSC Light Ch 1 - 4 Plugins into your VST3 folder

-So copy the plugins in this path:
+So copy the plugins from this path in the repository:
 ```bash
 /a3-examples/macOS/Plugins
 ```
-into
+into your local VST3 path, usually:
 ```bash
 /Library/Audio/Plug-Ins/VST3
 ```

+If you are curious about this OSC control plugins, check out: https://github.com/drlight-code/osccontrol-light

 ---
 #### 6. Copy LaunchAgent iem.presetpath.plist